Silence of the Lamb (Veronica Mars): Synopsis

-Keith and Sheriff Lamb talk to a suspect, who leads them to a man called "The Worm" (Aaron Paul), who responds hesitantly.
-Both of them think he is the killer given that he had a guitar.
+Keith and Sheriff Lamb start their investigation at a local guitar shop, where the clerk mocks them by revealing that the murder weapon is just a normal E-string.
+They then interrogate the bartender from the nights of the abductions, who leads them to a man called "The Worm" (Aaron Paul), who responds hesitantly.
+Both of them think he is the killer given that he has a guitar.
 Veronica, Mac, and Wallace invite themselves over and crash Madison Sinclair's 09er party.
 Mac looks around the house and meets her biological sister (Carlie Westerman), with whom she connects.
-The new police officer tells Keith and Sheriff Lamb that "The Worm's" guitar strings match the strings which were used to strangle the victims.
-Veronica bribes the new police officer and steals the Lily Kane murder files with the help of Weevil (Francis Capra).
+The new deputy, Leo, tells Keith and Sheriff Lamb that "The Worm's" guitar strings match the strings which were used to strangle the victims.
+Veronica ingratiates herself with Leo and steals the Crimestopper recordings from the Lily Kane murder files with the help of Weevil (Francis Capra).
 Veronica listens to the tapes she stole, and doesn't find anything until she hears a suspicious synthesized voice.
 Keith and Sheriff Lamb talk to "The Worm", who had photographed both the victims.
 "The Worm" demands a lawyer.
 Veronica contacts Mac about the synthesized voice and tells her that there was a reason why she was not switched back to the right parents.

 Mac goes to Madison Sinclair's house under the guise of looking for her purse.
-A woman runs screaming into the Sheriff's department reporting her missing daughter.
+Meanwhile, a woman runs screaming into the Sheriff's department reporting her missing daughter.
 Keith tracks Veronica out of fear for her.
-He finds Veronica and tells her about the new missing girl.
-Keith breaks into the record shop he earlier entered with the man who previously mocked him.
+He finds Veronica with Deputy Leo and his rock band and tells her about the new missing girl.
+Keith and Leo break into the guitar shop, which has a soundproof recording room, and find the missing girl and the killer, the store clerk from before.
 Mac tells Veronica that she decoded the message.
 Veronica eventually says that she knows whose voice it is.
 Mac sees her biological mom waiting in the car outside with tears in her eyes.
 She puts her hand on the window and touches her mom's hand before her mom drives away.
-It turns out that the voice is Clarence Wiedman's voice, the man who took unauthorized photos of her.
-Veronica takes pictures of him and his family and sends them to him as revenge.
+It turns out that the voice belongs to Clarence Wiedman, the man who took the surveillance photos of Veronica.
+Veronica takes pictures of Wiedman and his family and sends them to him as a message.